UCWDC® RESPECTFUL COMMUNITY POLICY

-Associate Members will conduct themselves in accordance with and comply with all applicable laws at all times.
-The UCWDC reserves the right to exclude any person from the organization or an event for acting in violation of applicable law, or contrary to the UCWDC’s mission, Bylaws and Policies and Procedures, as determined in the UCWDC’s sole discretion.
+All Associate Members will conduct themselves in accordance with and comply with all applicable laws at all times.
+The UCWDC reserves the right to exclude any person from the organization for acting in violation of applicable law, or contrary to the UCWDC’s mission, Bylaws and Policies and Procedures, as determined in the UCWDC’s sole discretion.

-Associate Members will comply with the current directives and by-laws of the UCWDC, as they relate to their position.
+Associate Members will comply with the current Bylaws and Policies and Procedures of the UCWDC, as they relate to their position.
 This includes conflict of interest and information management directives.

 Associate Members must maintain the highest standards of confidentiality regarding information obtained directly or indirectly through their involvement with the UCWDC.
 This includes information about volunteers, other UCWDC Associate Members, funders, donors, member organizations, partners, and contractors.
 Associate Members must avoid inadvertent disclosure of confidential information through casual or public discussion, which may be overheard or misinterpreted.